Why do I find it difficult to lose weight?

 - Perhaps a feeling that obesity can be “beaten” without surgery – maybe it can & certainly other options should be pursued.

 Weight loss statistics (in general) are not encouraging.
-A recent 10 year follow up study of nearly 280,000 people showed “The annual chance of obese patients achieving five per cent weight loss was 1 in 12 for men and 1 in 10 for women.
+A 10 year follow up study of nearly 280,000 people showed “The annual chance of obese patients achieving five per cent weight loss was 1 in 12 for men and 1 in 10 for women.
 For those people who achieved five per cent weight loss, 53 per cent regained this weight within two years and 78 percent had regained the weight within five years.”
 However, within these figures some people do manage to maintain weight loss.

 There has been quite a lot of publicity over side effects of bariatric surgery.
 When considering risks, bear in mind also the risk of ongoing severe obesity.
 The risks of ongoing obesity are usually the back of people’s minds when bariatic surgery is suggested.